Can Large Language Models Replace Data Scientists in Biomedical Research?: Results

 Upon reviewing the error cases, we found that many of the LLM-generated solutions, while imperfect, are close to correct and only require minor manual edits.
-To quantify how much these solutions can reduce the effort required for data science tasks, we compared the LLM-generated solutions with the reference solutions (Fig.~\ref{fig:results_2}c).
-Specifically, we conducted a difference analysis to compute the proportion of reference code that could be replicated by the LLM-generated solutions.
+To quantify how much these LLM-generated solutions can reduce the human coding effort for data science tasks, we compared the LLM-generated solutions with the reference solutions (Fig.~\ref{fig:results_2}c).
+We conducted a difference analysis to calculate the proportion of human-validated reference code that overlaps with the solutions generated by the LLM.
 The results show that, despite their imperfections, LLM-generated solutions are promising for streamlining data science workflows.
 For instance, LLMs produced code that covered approximately 60\% of the reference solutions for Easy tasks, around 60\% for Medium tasks in R and 40\% in Python, and about 50\% for Hard tasks in R and 25\% in Python.
 It is important to note that this metric underestimates the code similarities, as AI-generated code may achieve the same function in a different way from the reference solution.